-Years back, looking for a good pizza joint or barbershop in a new locality involved asking people or exploring on foot.
-With the advent of the internet and most search engine platforms facilitating local optimized search results, searching for local businesses has become easy.
-On the other hand, it has become easy for local businesses to have an online presence with merely a website and to claim their Google My Business (GMB) profile for free.
-Like the case with traditional SEO, competition intensifies as more and more businesses are jumping on the local SEO bandwagon.
+Years back, looking for a good roofing contractor in a new locality involved asking people or exploring on foot.
+With the advent of the internet and most search engine platforms facilitating local optimized search results, searching for local roofing businesses has become easy.
+On the other hand, it has become easy for these businesses to have an online presence with merely a website and to claim their Google My Business (GMB) profile for free.
+Like the case with traditional SEO for roofing companies, competition intensifies as more and more businesses are jumping on the local SEO bandwagon.
 So, you need to frequently optimize your website and your GMB page to make sure you remain on the top of the search results for a specific keyword.

 In this article, we look into different practices to follow for optimizing your GMB page for local search.
 For the sake of providing the best practices to follow, we assume that you have already claimed your Google My Business page, have filled out all the necessary information, and are optimizing the existing content.